 Peppermint Benefits – 2026 Analysis: Digestive and Refreshing

-Peppermint (Mentha piperita) is a hybrid plant, a cross between watermint and spearmint, native to Europe and the Middle East but now cultivated worldwide.
-It has been used for centuries in traditional medicine, culinary applications, and as a flavoring agent.
+Peppermint (Mentha piperita) has been used for centuries in traditional medicine, culinary applications, and as a flavoring agent.
 The key bioactive compounds in peppermint include menthol, menthone, and various flavonoids, which contribute to its antispasmodic, antimicrobial, and antioxidant properties.
-Peppermint is commonly consumed as tea, essential oil, or in capsule form for health benefits.
+Peppermint is commonly consumed as tea, essential oil, or in capsule form.
+We’ve compiled its benefits below.

 Note: Consume peppermint in moderation, such as 1-2 cups (2g/cup) of tea daily or 1-3 capsules (usually containing 0.2 mL or about 180–200 mg of peppermint oil) for specific treatment, as peppermint oil is significantly more concentrated in certain compounds.
 Consult a healthcare provider if pregnant, on medications, or with allergies.
 Potential side effects include heartburn or allergic reactions in high doses.